GSchoning/DSIpy/README.md

 ## 💾 Saving and Loading

-Train on a high-performance cluster, save the model, and predict on a laptop.
+Train on a high-performance cluster, save the model, and predict on laptop or in the cloud.

 ```
 # Save